Ferrari 333 SP: Racing career

-The car debuted in the third round of the 1994 IMSA GT Championship at Road Atlanta, securing the first two places.
-Four cars were allocated to three teams, Euromotorsport, Momo Corse, and Team Scandia.
+The car debuted in the third round of the 1994 IMSA GT Championship at Road Atlanta on 17th April, securing the first two places.
+Four cars were allocated to three teams, Euromotorsport (chassis 002 built by Ferrari and chassis 005 built by Dallara), Momo Corse (chassis 004, Ferrari), and Team Scandia (chassis 003, Ferrari).
 In the following round, at Lime Rock, the Italian cars monopolized the podium, and would take three more wins until the end of the season.
-However, due to Ferrari starting the season late, they were beaten by Oldsmobile to the makes' championship, and Andy Evans was the best placed Ferrari driver at fifth in the drivers' championship.
+However, because Ferrari missed the first two rounds of the IMSA Championship (Daytona and Sebring), they were beaten by Oldsmobile to the makes' championship (Kudzu chassis), and Andy Evans was the best placed Ferrari driver at fifth in the drivers' championship.